KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

 tags: [PowerShell]
 ---

-For a period of time, Windows Defender was flagging several important PowerShell modules as infected with Peasecto.A.
+For a period of time, Windows Defender was flagging several important PowerShell modules as infected with `Peasecto.A`.
 This would prevent users from running or installing those modules.
 Some of the impacted modules included `PackageManagement`, `MSOnline`, and `PSScriptAnalyzer`.
 Even [VSCode](https://github.com/Microsoft/vscode/issues/42284) was feeling the pain.
 The good news is that the issue is resolved now.
 Update your Windows Defender definitions and you will be good going forward.

 The Windows Defender issue is resolved in definition update 1.261.424.0
 <!--more-->